Quick Impact Placebased (QuIP) Grant

 - Spaces that are not open to the public

-Grant requests between $2,500 and $5,000 will be accepted.
-There is a 1 to .5 local match requirement.
+Grant requests between must be within $2,500 and $5,000 and a local match of 1 to 0.5 is required.
 For each QuIP dollar requested, the match must be one half dollar.
 Of that, the match can be either cash, in-kind contributions, or a combination of both.

 Questions should be directed to your OCRA Community Liaison.